 What is ABA?

 Programming for generalization takes into account the need for behaviors to occur across all environments, independently, and spontaneously.
+Thus, criteria are set to include various setting and stimuli and a skill is not determined to be mastered unless and until the child demonstrates independent ability to perform the skill across such environments.

-Our BCBA Supervisors are responsible for coordinating, communicating, and continually evaluating the effectiveness of functional assessments, behavioral evaluations, behavior plans, Parent Training, and other individual plans for clients on their caseload.
+The BCBA Supervisor is responsible for coordinating, communicating and continually evaluating the effectiveness of functional assessments, behavioral evaluations, behavior plans and individual education plans for clients on their caseload.
+The BCBA is also a clinical teacher who educates, observes, assesses, and supervises the educational activities and service delivery of Behavioral Technicians and Program Coordinators.

 Through working with thousands of families over two decades we understand the value of an integrated therapy approach and have designed a complete program that delivers measurable results with as little stress as possible on you and your family.